Eddie-Burbank/DildoFox-Vaniila/README.md

 ---------------------- LINKS: ------------------------------

-Here are some links to programs that I use and "Work Well In Conjunction With DildoFox":
+Here are some links to programs that I use that work well in conjunction with DildoFox:

 - www.nordvpn.com
 - www.mullvad.net